Republican People's Party: Main opposition under Kılıçdaroğlu: 2010–2023

-Main opposition under Özel: 2023–present
+Main opposition under Özel: 2023–26

 The party won a major victory in the 2024 local elections.
 CHP mayors were reelected in Istanbul and Ankara, along with new victories in rural Aegean and Central Anatolian provinces.
 Since 1977, this was the first time the CHP won the popular vote winning 37.8% of the electorate, and was the AKP's first nation-wide defeat.

 Ekrem İmamoğlu, the CHP mayor of Istanbul, was detained and later arrested by police in March 2025, along with over 100 other individuals.
 Major protests occurred immediately following the arrests across the country, with CHP officials backing the protesters.
 The party's primary election to choose its nominee for president in 2028 took place on 23 March, the day of İmamoğlu's arrest, which he won in a landslide.

+Absolute nullity crisis

+On 21 May 2026, the Ankara Regional Court invalidated the 38th Ordinary and 21st Extraordinary Party Conventions, which resulted in the dismissal of Özel and the reinstatement of the former leader Kılıçdaroğlu.
+One day before the decision, Kılıçdaroğlu called for "purging" without referencing the ongoing court case.
+After the decision was announced, the BIST 100 index fell by 6% before recovering the next day.
+Two days later, Özel was re-elected as parliamentary group leader by 95 out of 96 votes.
+In his group speech, Özel announced that he does not accept the court decision and called for a renewed convention.
+The next day, Kılıçdaroğlu requested law enforcement to help him take over the CHP headquarters from intra-party opposition.

+The decision of the court was argued to be a judicial coup by Özel and his supporters, as this marked the first time in Turkish history that "a party leadership elected by delegates was overturned by a court ruling."
+The mayor of Ankara, Mansur Yavaş, argued the aim of the coup was to 'divide Turkey's biggest opposition party and render it ineffective.'
+Analysts have argued that this decision could cripple the CHP against the AK Party and trigger a snap election as early as autumn.
+Human Rights Watch (HRW) described the ruling as "the latest deeply damaging blow to the rule of law, democracy, and human rights" in Turkey.
+In July 2026, Özel and 90 other MPs announced the formation of the New Party, formally splitting from the CHP.